JuanCeron023/_Xjava-repair-company-computers/README.md

 ## Authors
-This project was made from a base project presented in the Youtube channel "La geekipedia de ernesto".
+This project was made from a Java base project presented in the Youtube channel "La geekipedia de ernesto".

 **Juan Manuel Cerón Araujo** - [LinkedIn](https://www.linkedin.com/in/juanmanuelceronaraujo)